 - Wide range of colors

-Another 100% TENCEL™ lyocell option, this set from Eucalypso Home is spun using a unique method that the company claims makes their 600-thread-count sheets even softer and more absorbent.
+Another 100% TENCEL™ lyocell option, this set from Eucalypso Home is spun using a proprietary method that the company claims makes their 600-thread-count sheets even softer and more absorbent.
 They have 1,500+ 5-star reviews to their name, but one customer does think they should come with a warning: Only put them on your bed if you can sleep in tomorrow!

 - Grid structure allows for extra airflow

-Casper's 100% TENCEL™ lyocell sheets get their wow factor from a unique grid design that's meant to up their breathability, making them a super-cooling pick for hot summers and sweaty sleepers.
+Casper's 100% TENCEL™ lyocell sheets get their wow factor from a unique grid design that ups their breathability and disperses heat and sweat.
+Though pricey, they are a super-cooling pick for hot summers and sweaty sleepers.
 If you like the material, you also have the option to buy it in a sheet set, duvet cover, pillowcase set, and sham set.

 - Wrinkle resistant